 What Happens to Your Body During Deep Sleep?

 During deep sleep, the body releases growth hormone that helps repair muscle tissue and boosts immune system strength.
-The brain detoxifies by clearing waste products, which enhances memory and reduces stress level to support mental well-being.
+The brain detoxifies by clearing waste products, which enhances memory and reduces stress levels to support mental well-being.

 This phase lowers inflammation and restores energy levels for daily activities.
 Interruptions in deep sleep slow down recovery and weaken focus.